ans-group/docs.ukfast.co.uk/source/cloud/flex/resources/orchestration/magnum.md

    Be sure to make a note of your image ID, as we'll be using this in the next step.
 We must specify the os_distro property in order for the cluster to build correctly.
 If you're using Fedora Atomic, the os_distro would be `fedora-atomic`.

+   Please refer to our other documentation for more information about [managing images](https://docs.ukfast.co.uk/cloud/flex/resources/storage/managing-images.html).

 2. Create the cluster template

     The cluster template does what it says on the tin, it contains a collection of parameters to describe how a cluster can be constructed.
 We can use the `openstack coe` command to control all-things Magnum.